This blog series includes 4 workshop sessions I conducted at Engineering colleges and in my office.

 2.2.
 Install Docker

-Ensue you have latest version of docker is setup on your laptop.
+Ensure you have the latest version of docker is set up on your laptop.

 For Ubuntu / Debian machines

-Follow this link and install the docker with correct given bellow,
+Follow this link and install the docker with a correct given bellow,

 For other distros, please help yourself ;)

 2.3.
 Get hadoop docker image